 Several browsers now show ‘not secure’ messages when your site doesn’t have an HTTPS connection or when you try to send data via HTTP on your HTTPS site.
 Don’t forget, it’s easy to scare off visitors!
 Wouldn’t you switch over to the site of a competitor when you’d see something like the ‘not secure’ message in the screenshot below?

 A few years ago, switching to HTTPS was a major undertaking.
 Some big sites waited years to do it because it came with several challenges, like speed issues and the cost/benefit issue.
 These days, while still not easy, it’s manageable.
 If you’re planning to make the switch, be sure to make a checklist so you don’t forget anything during the process.

 Joost shared some advice in a recent Ask Yoast video on moving to HTTPS:

 Forcing HTTPS is something that you need to test really well.
 There are all sorts of things in your site that probably aren’t HTTPS ready that you should know of upfront.
 I know it was a lot of hard work to get yoast.com to HTTPS and we don’t even have ads.
 Especially ad services can be really tough to get working on HTTPS.

 The Let’s Encrypt project — which Yoast proudly sponsors — issues free certificates to anyone wanting to secure their site.
 Several web hosts even offer free Let’s Encrypt services that make the installation of a certificate as easy as pie.
 That is, however, only one piece of the puzzle.
-On Google’s Secure your site with HTTPS site you can find more information on best practices.
-We’ve written a guide on moving your site from HTTP to HTTPS.
+On Google’s Secure your site with HTTPS you can find more information on best practices.
+We’ve written a guide on moving your site to HTTPS.
 If this stuff scares you it is best to hire an expert!